 $> mysqlrouter --bootstrap icadmin@ic-1:3306 --account=mysqlrouter

 You are prompted for the instance password and encryption key for MySQL Router to use.
-This encryption key is used to encrypt the instance password used by MySQL Router to connect to the cluster.
+This key is used to encrypt the instance password used by MySQL Router to connect to the cluster.
 The ports you can use for client connections are also displayed.
 For additional bootstrap related options, see Bootstrapping Options.

 At this point MySQL Router has not been started so that it would route connections.
 Bootstrapping is a separate process.